Bangladesh Fire and Building Safety and Workers' Rights

 Fire and Building Safety

-The April 24, 2013 Rana Plaza building collapse in Dhaka, Bangladesh killed over 1,100 workers and injured approximately 2,500 injured.
-The building housed over five garment buildings.
-It collapse has been dubbed the worst industrial disaster in the history of the Bangladesh garment industry.
-However, this was no accident; workers knew the building was unsafe, but had been forced to go to work to meet the order deadlines of international brands.
+The April 24, 2013 Rana Plaza building collapse in Dhaka, Bangladesh killed 1,134 workers and injured approximately 2,500.
+The building housed five garment factories.
+Its collapse has been dubbed the worst industrial disaster in the history of the Bangladesh garment industry.
+However, this was no accident; workers knew the building was unsafe but had been forced to go to work to meet the order deadlines of international brands.

 Rana Plaza was not the first garment factory related tragedy in Bangladesh.
-Over the past 15 years, hundreds more workers have been killed in preventable factory fires and building collapses, yet nothing was done to correct the problem.
+Over the past 15 years, hundreds more workers have been killed in preventable factory fires and building collapses, and only within the last five years have there been efforts to compensate workers.
 Five months before Rana Plaza, 112 workers were killed in the Tazreen factory fire.
-The Accord on Fire and Building Safety in Bangladesh was a precedent-setting response to this preventable loss of life and ongoing risks to workers, and represented a recognition that the company-controlled factory audit system was failing to detect and eliminate fire and building safety hazards in the country’s garment industry.

 Accord on Fire and Building Safety in Bangladesh

-MSN is a witness signatory to the Accord and a member of the Accord’s Worker Participation Working Group.
-MSN also lobbied Canadian retailer Loblaw to sign the Accord after clothes bearing the company’s Joe Fresh label were found in the rubble of the Rana Plaza building.
+MSN is a witness signatory to both the original Accord and the 2018 Transition Accord and was a member of the Accord’s Worker Participation Working Group.
+MSN also played a leading role in convincing Canadian retailer Loblaw to sign the Accord after clothes bearing the company’s Joe Fresh label were found in the rubble of the Rana Plaza building.

 - The Accord